mzattera/FuckBench/README.md

 The `time()` function takes the value returend by `clock()` and divides it by `CLOCKS_PER_SEC` to have a (rough) estimate of seconds passed since the program started.
 The file `<root>\examples\watch.c` can be used to test the clock;
-it is supposed to print a line every second, but the timing will depend on how fast your machine is (how many 6502 instructionsit executes in a second).
+it is supposed to print a line every second, but the timing will depend on how fast your machine is (how many 6502 emulated instructions it executes per second).
 You can fine tune `CLOCKS_PER_SEC` for your machine by changing `CPS` macro in `<root>\cc65\fbtime.c` (rebuild the libraries if you do so, as explained above).
 Keep im mind `watch` can be so slow to not be able to print a line per second, no matter how low `CPS` is ;-)